larowlan/time-travel-with-git/slides.md

 - Choose your adventure
 - Right in the installer?
 - Languages are installed from there - why not profiles?
+- For me, this is the thing that reconciles all of my current gripes

 --